adrianogil/git-tools/README.md

 # git-tools
-A collection of small tools for git
+A collection of aliases and tools for git

 ## Commands